 12 to 30 degrees);

-- the vertical axis shows near-vision behavior, i.e., the dispersion of the gaze direction (between 0 and 1).
+- the vertical axis shows near-vision behaviour, i.e., the dispersion of the gaze direction (between 0 and 1).

-Moreover, this mapping process includes a colour code; there is a significant effect on the optical design of the lens only if the colour codes for two measurements can be differentiated by the eye.
+Moreover, this mapping process includes a colour code; there is a significant effect on the optical design of the lens only if the eye can differentiate the colour codes for the two measurements.
 This offers an immediate way to verify that the measurements are reproducible.

-Thanks to large wearer studies each wearer’s behavior is reproducible and represents an appropriate datapoint for customization, since it is both specific to each individual and differentiating.
+Thanks to large wearer studies, each wearer’s behaviour is reproducible and represents an appropriate datapoint for customization since it is specific to each individual and differentiating.

-• Near Vision Behavior (NVB) personalization aims to ensure lenses are designed and tailored as closely as possible to the wearer’s specific posture and behavior during near vision work.
+• Near-Vision Behavior (NVB) personalization aims to ensure lenses are designed and tailored as closely as possible to the wearer’s specific posture and behaviour during near vision work.

 • NVB technology is the perfect complementary feature to the Varilux X series lenses, providing the ultimate personalization tailored to the wearer’s needs.

-• The process involves two phases: first, the individual’s postural behavior must be measured and analyzed; second, a personalized design must be computed.
+• The process involves two phases: first, the individual’s postural behaviour must be measured and analyzed; second, a personalized design must be computed.